Course Syllabus (updated August 30,2021): History of Islam 1500 to the Present

 2. Babur: The pages excerpted here are from the autobiography of the founder of the Mughal dynasty, Babur, one of relatively few Islamic rulers of any period to leave extensive- or any- personal writings.
 In his autobiography he details the many travails that led to his ultimately becoming a ruler in India and indeed founder of a mighty dynasty- it was a long road to get there, and involved his being reduced to essentially leader of a small band of fighters, traveling from one court to another seeking support and alliance.
 The section excerpted here details some of his travels and encounters in what is now Afghanistan; these pages provide an excellent view of elite life at the beginning of the early modern period, and of how someone like Babur conceptualized and practiced Islam in such settings.

 As you read, pay close attention to what causes Babur moral trouble, and what doesn’t- how does he negotiate the demands of elite Persianate and Turkic cultural and political life with the demands of Islam?
 What compromises (though he might not have thought in such terms) is he willing to make, and what is he unwilling to compromise upon?
 What seems to be his self image as a Muslim?

 What practices and characteristics make a man (or perhaps a woman) praiseworthy in Babur’s eyes?
 What qualities does he like?
 What does he dislike?
 What is his character like, in his own telling of course, and what makes him a good leader?
 To what degree does Islam figure into the self-image seen here?
 How important is Islam to Babur, do you think?
 Where else might his values and virtues come from?

-Week 4 (September 21 & 23): Mughal World, Continued, and Introduction to Islam in China and Southeast Asia
+Week 4 (September 21 & 23): Mughal World, Continued, and Introduction to Islam in Southeast Asia

 This Week’s Readings: